This chapter discusses query rewrite in Oracle, and contains:

 ALTER SESSION SET QUERY_REWRITE_INTEGRITY = STALE_TOLERATED; ALTER SESSION SET QUERY_REWRITE_INTEGRITY = TRUSTED; ALTER SESSION SET QUERY_REWRITE_INTEGRITY = ENFORCED;

-Query rewrite offers three levels of rewrite integrity that are controlled by the session parameter
+Query rewrite offers three levels of rewrite integrity that are controlled by the initialization parameter

 This is the default mode.
 The optimizer only uses fresh data from the materialized views and only use those relationships that are based on